-solution at lower frequency ranges.
-Its main advantage over other conventional acoustic metamaterial configurations stems from its layer-based structure, that makes it suitable for largescale production through well-established manufacturing processes.
+Results for the MLAM design proposed show great potential for it to become a practical lightweight, sound attenuating solution at lower frequency ranges.
+Its main advantage over other conventional acoustic metamaterial configurations stems from its layer-based structure, that makes it suitable for large-scale production through well-established manufacturing processes.
 Additionally, by taking advantage of the coupled resonances phenomenon combined with the acoustic metamaterials' local resonance effects, it manages to produce STL responses exhibiting wider effective attenuation bands at lower frequencies, compared to equivalent single-resonator or uncoupled multi-resonator based acoustic metamaterials.

 While the proposed designs in the present work provide a first notion of what are the capabilities of the MLAM technology, along with its validation through an early 3D-printed prototype, there are still issues to tackle.
-Early studies suggest that there is a compromise between extending the attenuation bandwidth (by separating the resonance frequencies) and the STL level achieved.
-This affects also the coupling mechanism, which is not triggered when these resonances are separated beyond a certain value.
-For the samples presented in Fig. 4, attenuation bandwidths of up to 200 Hz can still be achieved, but with significantly lower STL performances.
-However, this limit is linked to material and geometrical features of the MLAM design, and a more detailed analysis would be a topic for future research.
-In this regard, exploring the effects of coupling several MLAM panels or investigating the role of the layers' design and topology into optimizing the STL response could lead to more efficient performances (either by increasing the attenuation level or further extending the effective attenuation band).
+Further research in this line could explore the limitations behind the coupled resonances effect and how the layers' design could play a relevant role into optimizing the STL response (either by increasing the attenuation level or further extending the effective attenuation band).
 Also, it would be interesting to perform experimental tests on prototypes produced with more suitable manufacturing techniques (for instance, lamination combined with die cutting) to analyze possible challenges and limitations of the technology that would be considered in future, more optimized MLAM designs.